What is the Alberta Wage and Salary Survey?

 Understanding the data

-The 2019 Alberta Wage and Salary Survey uses the 2016 National Occupation Classification (NOC) system.
-Data for each wage profile are presented at the four-digit NOC level.
+The 2021 Alberta Wage and Salary Survey uses the 2016 National Occupation Classification (NOC) system.
+Data for each wage profile are presented at the 4-digit NOC level.

 Data reliability is a measure of the ability to reproduce the results again and again as required.
-Despite the large number of survey responses (over 7,000), data reliability decreases when it is examined at a regional or industry level.
+Despite the large number of survey responses (just over 6,500), data reliability decreases when it is examined at a regional or industry level.

 The following categories of reliability were used to help readers interpret the accuracy of the data: